 Highbush blueberries are deciduous, perennial shrubs.
 They have showy red leaves in the spring that mature into blue-green.
 The leaves blaze in fiery shades in the autumn.
 The blossoms are white or pink, appearing in clusters at the stem tips.
 These are followed by the blueberries.

 You’ll find two varieties of highbush plants in commerce, the northern and the southern highbush forms.
-The northern type grow in areas with cold winters like those in U.S. Department of Agriculture plant hardiness zones 4 through 7.
+The northern type grows in areas with cold winters like those in USDA plant hardiness zones 4 through 7.

 Southern highbush blueberries don’t like such cold weather.
 They thrive in a Mediterranean climate and can grow in warmer climates up to USDA hardiness zone 10.
 Southern bushes do not require winter chilling.

 The lowbush blueberry (Vaccinium angustifolium) is also called the wild blueberry.
 It is native to the colder regions of the country, like New England.
 They are hardy shrubs, thriving in USDA growing zones 3 through 7.

 Lowbush blueberries grow to knee-height or shorter.
 They sprawl as they mature.
 The berries are small and very sweet.
 Don’t try growing them in warmer climates since the fruits require winter chilling.

 The best lowbush and highbush blueberry varieties that are often grown most frequently in gardens include:

 - Northern highbush cultivars– Blueray, Jersey, and Patriot

 - Southern highbush cultivars– Cape Fear, Gulf Coast, O’Neal, and Blue Ridge

 - Lowbush varieties- Chippewa, Northblue, and Polaris